Favus of Pannonhalma: Abbot of Pannonhalma

 Following the Mongol invasion, King Béla IV abandoned the ancient royal prerogative to build and own castles, promoting the erection of nearly 100 new fortresses by the end of his reign.
 The monarch and his son Duke Stephen jointly donated "an island of Lake Balaton" – Szigliget – with its accessories (villages, forests, vineyards, meadows, hayfields and fishponds) to the Pannonhalma Abbey in 1260 – prior to that, the landholding was the property of Atyusz III Atyusz then King Béla's cousin and royal prince John Angelos (or Kaloyan), who were ispáns of Zala County.
 Favus built a castle in the newly acquired field in just two years.
 Béla considered the fort as "strong and useful", as a result he took back Szigliget and its castle and handed over to his faithful confidant Maurice Pok in 1262, who possessed several landholdings in the region.
-According to historian Károly Kozák, Favus decided to built Szigliget Castle in order to be able to fight successfully in the event of an attack, as in Pannonhalma, and to provide shelter for the surrounding population.
+According to historian Károly Kozák, Favus decided to build Szigliget Castle in order to be able to fight successfully in the event of an attack, as in Pannonhalma, and to provide shelter for the surrounding population.
 In addition, it was important for the connection between the large estates of the Benedictine abbeys of Pannonhalma, Tihany, Zalavár, Somogyvár and Almád, which are scattered in Transdanubia.
 In contrast, Annamária Bartha considers Béla IV initiated the process, who, in order to increase the military resistance of the kingdom, delegated to his subjects the task of building the castle, giving it possession for their construction and maintenance.
 Béla chose the Pannonhalma Abbey in the region because of their financial resources, which exceeded the wealth of the surrounding genera (e.g. Atyusz and Pok).
 It is possible that Béla IV handed over the castle to Maurice Pok because a civil war broke out between him and his son Duke Stephen, and he wanted to entrust the fortifications of his kingdom to militarily skilled nobles.

 Favus requested the Hungarian king to confirm and transcribe the privileges and rights of the Pannonhalma Abbey in 1257.
 During Favus' abbacy, the Benedictine abbey was directly subordinate to the Holy See ("nullo medio").
 Favus participated in the national synods in 1256 and 1263 (Buda), consequently he was considered among the members of the Hungarian prelates (archbishops, bishops).
 In October 1256, Pope Alexander IV permitted the right to the abbey to offer indulgences annually on the feast day of St. Martin (11 November).
 The issuance of diplomas and documents has begun in the Pannonhalma Abbey during Favus' governance; the abbey became an important place of authentication.
 Abbot Favus also fulfilled various papal assignments.
 For instance, he had to ensure the payment of annual 300 silver marks from the Archdiocese of Esztergom's income to the elected cardinal Stephen Báncsa since 1253–1254, who unsuccessfully tried to return to Hungary due to financial difficulties.
 Favus investigated the exercise of jurisdiction of the Archdiocese of Kalocsa over the Diocese of Bosnia in 1264.
 King Béla IV also entrusted him with several tasks during litigation and determination of boundaries in Transdanubia.